-A new work of art is finding a home in Whitman College’s Penrose Library this spring.
+A new work of art is finding a home at Whitman College this spring.
 The community has the opportunity to learn about the new piece in a video created by the Sheehan Gallery.

 The piece, “Underground Hornship” by Wangechi Mutu is a bronze sculpture reminiscent of an antler shed.
 The majority of the work has a black patina, with the tips a vibrant polished bronze.